Pirmayr/Run2/Commands.md

 #### iswhitespace

-checks if the given character is white space
+checks if a value is white space

-* character: character to be checked
+* value: value to be checked

-Examples:
+**Returns**

+if the character is white space, "true" is returned, otherwise "false"

+**Examples**

 ~~~
 performtest ( iswhitespace ( tochar 'a' ) ) False